sustrik/ribosome/README.md

 ### Additional arguments

 Note that all the arguments following the DNA script name are passed unmodified to the script.
-For example:
+Here's a Ruby-based example:

 *greet.rb.dna:*
 ```